 You might know neoprene from wetsuits.
 It's a synthetic foam rubber that feels naturally soft and gives slightly with movement.
 In harnesses, it's often used as a lining or as the main material for lightweight models.

-What it does well: Neoprene is pleasant on the skin, doesn't pull, and rarely causes irritation for sensitive dogs.
-It easily conforms to shapes, which is nice for small dogs with a round torso or a shorter neck.
-Neoprene also retains its shape reasonably well after use.
+What it does well: Neoprene is comfortable on the skin, doesn't pull, and rarely causes irritation for sensitive dogs.
+It adapts easily to shapes, which is pleasant for small dogs with a round torso or a shorter neck.
+Neoprene also retains its shape fairly well after use.

 What to watch out for: Neoprene breathes less well than other materials.
 For dogs with thick or curly coats, heat can accumulate around the shoulders, which becomes uncomfortable during longer walks.
 Cleaning is fine, but let it dry completely before using it again.